SridharRG/SridharRG.github.io/themes/hugo-classic/content/post/2024-08-10-Who-is-actually-benefitted-from-foss.md

 referencing here the [zloirock at core-js](https://github.com/zloirock/core-js/blob/master/docs/2023-02-14-so-whats-next.md) as his story became very popular in February of 2023.
 He talked about how 52% of the top 1,000 websites used his code, yet he was only making about $1,000 a month to maintain it.

-> Question: The question which hit me if any core product built as FOSS powers other software, the creator often doesn't receive any significant monetary benefit other than donations.
+> Question: The question which hits if any core product built as FOSS powers other software, the creator often doesn't receive any significant monetary benefit other than donations.

 While many contributors begin as hobbyists, some have transitioned to full-time roles within the open-source community or have found ways to monetize their skills through consulting, support services, or creating complementary products.
 Additionally, large companies often hire developers who maintain open-source projects, it gives a big boost in the resume that maintaining a package or software and  allowing them to focus on what they love while also getting paid, either way improving the quality of the product, so it's a win-win.